King & Snohomish County Washington Power of Attorney Lawyer

 Authority given to a spouse or registered domestic partner automatically terminates upon filing an action to dissolve the marriage or domestic partnership.
 You can specifically exonerate a chosen agent from liability for their actions, with certain limitations.

-Call Us Today to Schedule a Free Consultation with a King & Snohomish County Power Of Attorney Lawyer
+Call Us Today to Schedule a Consultation with a King & Snohomish County Power Of Attorney Lawyer

 Did you need help developing a POA in Snohomish County Washington?
 Bountiful Law regularly handles these kinds of documents and other estate planning needs.

 Our firm will be able to craft a POA that addresses every concern you might have.
-You can call 425.775.9700 or contact us online to schedule a free consultation that will let us sit down with you and go over everything that you need to be included in your POA.
+You can call 425.775.9700 or contact us online to schedule a consultation that will let us sit down with you and go over everything that you need to be included in your POA.